How to Cook a Flat Iron Steak

 2. Pan Searing

 1. Season - Heat a heavy skillet (cast iron is ideal) over medium heat until hot.
 Add a light coat of vegetable oil to the skillet.
-Season top side of steaks with salt and pepper.
+Season both sides of the steaks with salt and pepper.

 3. Reverse Sear

 2. Cook - Place the pan, grill and flat iron steak in the oven.
 Bake until the steak reaches the temperature that matches your preference.
-See the chart for exact temperatures.
 For medium-rare, cook until 120°F degrees.
 This can take up to 60 minutes, but begin checking the internal temperature at 30 minutes.
-See chart below for temperature guidelines.
+See chart below for more temperature guidelines.

 3. Rest - Remove steak from oven, loosely cover with foil and allow to rest for 10 to 15 minutes.